mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ???
 "Side note: hyperthreads"
      Hyperthread technique is not implemented on the cluster.
 If there are two hyerthreads per physical core, the right side of the equation should be `2 * (Total Number of Cores)` instead.

 One way to run hybrid progmrams in Slurm jobs is to use the `-n` flag for the number of MPI tasks and the `-c` flag for the number of threads.
-The follwing example shows a job script that runs a program with 2 MPI tasks and 8 threads per task on a node with 16 cores.
+The follwing is a job script that runs a program with 2 MPI tasks and 8 threads per task on a node with 16 cores.
 ```
 #!/bin/bash
 #SBATCH -p sched_mit_hill